-We believe that our skill at servicing our customers with on-time deliveries of high-quality products and our replenishment capabilities have been key drivers in building our market share with our wholesale customers.
+We believe that our skill at servicing our customers with on-time deliveries of high-quality products and our ability to monitor their inventory levels based on weekly sales data, ensuring quick replenishment, have been key drivers in building our market share with our wholesale customers.
 We believe this operational excellence distinguishes us from our competitors and has been an important factor in our successful entry into the leading mass merchant stores.
 As a result of recent improvements in our logistics, we have increased our speed to market with new products and have improved customer service levels.